 If you don’t know what a schooner is, you’re not alone; this measure of beer is unique to Australia.
 Originating in the 1930s, a schooner refers to a 425ml glass.

-Grab yourself a schooner or two at the Royal Cricketer’s Arms, one of Sydney’s oldest pubs.
-This Western Sydney establishment is over 100 years old and the perfect place to soak up some local history and an ice-cold beer.
+One of the best things to do in Western Sydney is to grab yourself a schooner or two at the Royal Cricketer’s Arms.
+This Western Sydney establishment is over 100 years old and the perfect place to soak up some local history along with an ice-cold beer.

 Animals from further abroad can be encountered at Sydney Zoo, which is set up as a safari experience.
 Here you can have close encounters with giraffes and camels or even lions – if you’re brave enough, of course!

 Greater Western Sydney is home to Raging Waters Sydney, one of Australia’s best water parks.
 On a hot summer’s day, there is no better way to cool off than by tackling Raging Waters’ huge water slides and rides.

 If water slides aren’t your thing and you’re more of an adventurer, whitewater rafting might be just right for you.
 Located in Penrith, guided white water rafting will leave you soaked, exhausted, and having experienced an adrenaline thrill like no other.

 Make the most of your time in Western Sydney and catch a live performance or film at Riverside Theatres.
 This premier performing arts venue in Parramatta is home to roughly 750 performances and events each year for theatre-goers of all ages.

 Catch musical acts, comedy shows, dance performances, foreign language films, Q&A screenings, exhibitions on screen and plenty more.
 Check out what’s on at the Riverside Theatres’ website.